 Methods

 As discussed in Section 2.3, the REM appears to show a shift in channel geometry upstream of the Overton Bridge, especially in the upper half of the J2 Return Channel.
-In that section, the channel shifted from a braided planform to narrower and more sinuous wandering form.
+In that section, the channel shifted from a braided planform (historically) to narrower and more sinuous wandering form.
 The results of the incision analysis presented in Section 2.4 indicated minimal vertical incision after 2002 with continuing decline in mean channel elevation in the upper portion of the reach.
 Taken together, these findings indicate that after 2002 the channel adjustment is occurring primarily through lateral channel movement with increasing meander intensity.

 We attempted to quantify this increase in meandering by estimating annual sinuosity in the reach between the J2 Return and Overton Bridge using aerial imagery.
 The first step in this analysis involved hand-delineating channel length by tracing the thalweg from the Overton Bridge to the J2 Return in a series of primarily color-infrared imagery spanning the period of 1969 to 2016.
 Imagery series captured at high discharge were not included as the thalweg could not be identified.
 We then calculated straight-line distances between the starting and ending points of each year’s thalweg and divided total thalweg channel length by the straight-line distance producing an estimate of sinuosity for each year/image.